 - and common Indian spices like turmeric powder, crushed coriander, and cumin.
 The dry roasted and crushed cumin seed and coriander seeds give the best flavors.

 - Dried Pomegranate seeds are not easily available but they taste amazing.
 They can be substituted with a tablespoon of pomegranate molasses or lemon juice.

-I know the step by step cards are showing many steps and you might feel over-whelmed but actually it is very easy to make.
-You can marinate groundmeat a night ahead and store in the fridge.
+I know the step-by-step cards are showing many steps and you might feel overwhelmed but actually, it is very easy to make.
+You can marinate ground meat a night ahead and store it in the fridge.
 The dough can also be prepared 4-6 hours ahead.
-Remove the mince stuffing 30-45 minutes ahead of making from the fridge, so stuffing is at room temperature and cooks quickly.
+Remove the mince stuffing 30-45 minutes ahead of making from the fridge, so the stuffing is at room temperature and cooks quickly.
 The dough is also pliable and fun to work with.

 - In a bowl add all the dry ingredients that are flour, salt, sugar, and yeast.
 Also, add yogurt and an egg.
 Mix well until you have a crumbly texture.

 - Gradually add milk and bring the flour together in the form of a ball.
 Add lukewarm water as needed to form a soft dough.

 - Apply a thin layer of oil to the dough.
 Cover the bowl and leave the dough to rise for about 2 hours or until it doubles in size. ( The rise time depends on the temperature so keep it in a warm place, I keep it near the stove where something is cooking.)

 - Meanwhile, mix the ingredients of marination in a bowl.
 Keep the marinated mince in a cool place until the dough rises.

 - When the dough has doubled in size, punch the air out and knead it lightly.
 Divide the dough into four balls.
 Dust the working surface with flour and roll the dough ball into a 4-inch circle.